aws-samples/sagemaker-ssh-helper/README.md

 [![Supported Python Versions](https://img.shields.io/pypi/pyversions/sagemaker-ssh-helper.svg)](https://pypi.python.org/pypi/sagemaker-ssh-helper)
 [![License](https://img.shields.io/github/license/aws-samples/sagemaker-ssh-helper.svg)](https://github.com/aws-samples/sagemaker-ssh-helper/blob/main/LICENSE)

-SageMaker SSH Helper is the "army-knife" library that helps you to securely connect to Amazon SageMaker's training jobs, processing jobs, and realtime inference endpoints as well as SageMaker Studio notebook containers for fast interactive experimentation, remote debugging, and advanced troubleshooting.
+SageMaker SSH Helper is the "army-knife" library that helps you to securely connect to Amazon SageMaker training jobs, processing jobs, batch inference jobs and realtime inference endpoints as well as SageMaker Studio Notebooks and SageMaker Notebook Instances for fast interactive experimentation, remote debugging, and advanced troubleshooting.

-Three most common asks that motivated to create the library, sometimes referred as "SSH into SageMaker", are:
+Three most common tasks that motivated to create the library, sometimes referred as "SSH into SageMaker", are:
 1. A terminal session into a container running in SageMaker to diagnose a stuck training job, use CLI commands like nvidia-smi, or iteratively fix and re-execute your training script within seconds.
 2. Remote debugging of a code running in SageMaker from your local favorite IDE like PyCharm Professional Edition or Visual Studio Code.
-3. Port forwarding to access diagnostic tools running inside SageMaker, e.g., Dask dashboard, TensorBoard or Spark Web UI.
+3. Port forwarding to access auxiliary tools running inside SageMaker, e.g., Dask dashboard, Streamlit apps, TensorBoard or Spark Web UI.

 ![Screenshot](images/high-level-architecture.png)

-Other asks include but not limited to connecting to a remote Jupyter Notebook in SageMaker Studio from your IDE, or start a VNC session to SageMaker Studio to run GUI apps.
+Other tasks include but not limited to connecting to a remote Jupyter Notebook in SageMaker Studio from your IDE, or starting a VNC session to SageMaker Studio to run GUI apps.

 ## How it works